Cross-System Root Cause Analysis

 What makes this different

-Standalone AI tools don't have access to your internal systems.
-Copying logs into ChatGPT loses the execution context and can't correlate with live data from GitHub or Kubernetes.
-Testkube agents connect directly to your ecosystem via MCP, grounding analysis in real, current data from across your environment.
+Standalone AI tools have no access to your internal systems.
+Pasting logs into ChatGPT loses the execution context and cannot correlate with live data from GitHub or Kubernetes.
+Testkube agents connect to your ecosystem through MCP, so the analysis rests on real, current data from across your environment.
+Because it works over MCP, you are not tied to a single AI vendor or a fixed set of integrations, and the more context you give an agent, the better its analysis gets.

 Run any test, anytime, anywhere